 Spice Time Credits is one of 13 organisations selected to take part in the Second Half Fund, part of a series of funds from Nesta and the Department for Digital, Culture, Media and Sport to mobilise the time and talents of people alongside public services and in particular those aged 50+.
 Nesta recognises the potential to build on our impact to date and to deepen our engagement with those aged over 50.
-Carrie Deacon, Senior Programme Manager for the Second Half Fund, at Nesta encourages new audiences to get involved:
+Carrie Deacon, Head of Social Action Innovation at Nesta, encourages new audiences to get involved:

 Spice Time Credits have already demonstrated that they are a great way to encourage and enable people who have not previously volunteered to give their time and talents.
 We are really excited to support Spice’s work with a specific focus on involving more people aged 50+

-The fund will dramatically develop and expand our work with people aged 50+ in Westminster, and grow new Time Credit networks in Kent and Greater Manchester.
+The fund will dramatically develop and expand our work with people aged 50+ in Westminster, and grow new Time Credit networks in Kent and the North West of England.
 Nesta are particularly interested to learn more about how Time Credits will engage and enable new people in these new geographies:

 We hope this will be of particular value in galvanising public services and voluntary and community organisations to engage people who have most to benefit from social action, but who otherwise may not currently give their time.